Credit Card Voucher

 Before starting

-We found that if we notify users and immediately stop their credit card payments, it could frustrate them and lead to a poor user experience.
+We found that stopping credit card payments immediately after notifying users could cause frustration and lead to a poor user experience.

 So I decided to break the design into 2 phases: